SamOnalaja/SMU_6306_CaseStudy_2/Analysis/Case_Study_2.md

 Taiwan                                     1
 Vietnam                                    1

-####Presented below is a total number of the matched answers from question: whether the person considers themselves a procrastinator and question: whether others consider them a procrastinator.
+##### 9. Presented below is a total number of the matched answers from question: whether the person considers themselves a procrastinator and question: whether others consider them a procrastinator.
 There are 2846 people matched their perceptions to others.

 ```r